-Our morning meeting lasts about 20 minutes.
-If 20 minutes seems like a long time consider how many SEL skills you’re addressing, how many academic skills you can address and if this 20 minutes results in improved classroom management, you gain back much more than 20 minutes a day!
+Our morning meeting lasts 15-20 minutes.
+Sometimes they’re faster than 15 minutes but sometimes they go longer than 20 minutes.
+If 20 minutes seems like a long time, consider how many SEL skills you’re addressing, and how many academic skills you can address, and if these 20 minutes result in improved classroom management, you gain back much more than 20 minutes a day!
 Your morning meeting should take place in a circle.
 The circle allows everyone to easily see every person and make eye contact with them.
-This is vital to the community building and when working on communication skills.
-Sometimes they can go faster, sometimes they a little longer.
+This is vital to community building and when working on communication skills.

-Morning meeting includes 4 components: greeting, sharing, activity and morning message.
+Morning meeting includes 4 components: greeting, sharing, activity, and morning message.
 These four components occur in the same order every day.
-This provides consistency which we know benefits out students.
+This provides consistency which we know benefits our students.
 These components allow us to meet the SEL needs of our students as well as incorporate academic standards.
-We will discuss each of these components in depth over the next 4 days!
+We will discuss each of these components in depth in the blog posts linked below.

 Morning Meeting Expectations

 As with every single thing that happens in our classrooms, there are expectations for our morning meeting.
 Everyone sits criss-cross applesauce on the carpet.
 Our hands are in our laps.
 We listen with our ears and we look at the person who is talking.
 These expectations not only allow the morning meeting to flow but more importantly teaches our students vital communication skills.

 One thing you will repeatedly during our meetings is Mr. Greg asking three questions: